-Now that we have a high-level concept for modeling the common and differential characteristics of differential buffers, let us discuss how the data can be extracted from a SPICE model for each of these building blocks.
-Even though in many cases the IBIS model maker does have access to the SPICE netlist, and could extract the data for the above IBIS constructs using different techniques, the preferred method for the data extraction process is one that does not require any editing of the SPICE netlist.
-In more complicated designs, it may be difficult to find clear boundaries for the common and differential mode characteristics in the netlist.
-It turns out that a simple numerical decomposition technique is available to provide the appropriate data for each building block.
-Unfortunately, at the time of this writing, the process described in the following sections has not been automated yet; therefore, most of these steps will have to be done manually.
-However, a presentation on the following discussion including some code examples is available at:
+Now that we have a high level concept for modeling the common and differential characteristics of differential buffers, let's discuss how the data can be extracted from a SPICE model for each of these building blocks.
+Even though in many cases the IBIS model maker does have access to the SPICE netlist, and could extract the data for the above IBIS constructs using different techniques, the preferred method for the data extraction process is one that does not require any editing of the SPICE netlist because, in more complicated designs, it may be difficult to find clear boundaries for the common and differential mode characteristics in the netlist.
+It turns out that a